 He is intrigued by the impact of new technologies -- especially virtual, augmented, and mixed reality -- in creating empathic shifts in world views, and how that can work in concert with traditional documentary work,

-Bill will be travelling the globe later this year, shooting and producing profiles for The University of British Columbia’s Allard International Ethics Award.
+Bill recently travelled the globe shooting and producing profiles for The University of British Columbia’s Allard International Ethics Award.

 He is also vice-president of the Power of Hope Canada, an organization dedicated to giving teens a strong sense of themselves, their creative gifts, and their potential for contributing to society.